 RESULTS

-There was considerable variation in microclimate among G. pneumonanthe plants: soil temperature ranged from 14.7 to 17.2 ºC with a mean of 16.2 ºC and standard deviation of 0.46, and soil moisture ranged from 35.4 to 80.4 % with a mean of 66.1 % and standard deviation of 10.83.
-Plant reproductive performance, measured as the number of seeds per flower, did not significantly change with soil temperature after correcting for residual spatial autocorrelation (Table 1A) and decreased with soil moisture (Table 1B).
+There was considerable variation among G. pneumonanthe plants regarding the microclimate conditions experienced; soil temperature ranged from 14.7 to 17.2 ºC (mean ± SD = 16.2 ± 0.5 ºC), and soil moisture ranged from 35.4 to 80.4 % (mean ± SD = 66.1 ± 10.8 %).
+Plant reproductive performance, measured as the number of seeds per flower, did not significantly change with soil temperature after correcting for residual spatial autocorrelation (Table 1A) but decreased with increasing soil moisture (Table 1B).

 The piecewise SEM model had a reasonable fit to the data after including the missing paths as correlated errors (Fisher’s C = 10.86, p = 0.093).
 There was no evidence of significant direct effects of microclimate on plant reproductive performance.
 Instead, microclimate affected reproductive performance indirectly through multiple pathways (Fig. 1, Table 2, Table A1).
-Oviposition by P. alcon was more likely to occur in plants located at microsites with a high temperature, and this increased occurrence of oviposition in warmer microsites led to a reduced number of seeds per flower.
+Oviposition by P. alcon occurred more often in plants located at microsites with a high temperature, resulting in a reduced number of seeds per flower.
 There were no significant indirect effects of microclimate on reproductive performance mediated only by changes in plant phenology, as plant phenology did not have a significant direct effect on reproductive performance.

 Indirect effects of microclimate on plant reproductive performance also acted through pathways involving multiple steps (Fig. 1, Table 2, Table A1).
-Microclimate was related to plant phenology and to the plant context, and these factors influenced oviposition and reproductive performance.
+Microclimate was related to plant phenology and to the plant context, and these two parameters influenced oviposition and reproductive performance.
 Soil temperature and soil moisture showed significant interactive effects on plant phenology, ant abundance, neighbor density and neighbor phenology (Fig. 1, Table A1, Fig. 2).
 Plants flowered earlier in colder and drier microsites (Fig. 2A).
 Ant abundance, in turn, decreased with temperature in dry microsites, but increased with temperature in wet microsites (Fig. 2B).
 Early-flowering plants where host ants were abundant showed a higher occurrence of oviposition, as evidenced by the significant effect of the interaction plant phenology  ant abundance on egg occurrence (Fig. 3A), and therefore produced less seeds per flower (Fig. 1, Table A1).
-Moreover, pathways involving conspecific neighbors also mediated effects of microclimate on plant performance, and their effects were the most important, especially for soil temperature (Table 2).
+Also pathways involving conspecific neighbors mediated effects of microclimate on plant performance, and their effects were the most important, especially for soil temperature (Table 2).
 Neighbor density decreased with temperature in dry microsites, but increased with temperature in wet microsites (Fig. 2C), and neighbors flowered earlier in colder and drier microsites (Fig. 2D).
 Plants surrounded by few, late-flowering neighbors showed a higher egg occurrence, as evidenced by the significant effect of the interaction neighbor density  neighbor phenology on egg occurrence (Fig. 3B), and therefore produced less seeds per flower (Fig. 1, Table A1).

 DISCUSSION

-Our results show that the effects of microclimate on reproductive performance of the plant G. pneumonanthe were mainly indirect.
+Our results show that the effects of microclimate on reproductive performance of the plant G. pneumonanthe were mainly indirect and involved multiple steps.
 Microclimate, in terms of soil temperature and moisture, was related to oviposition by the butterfly P. alcon, which had a strong negative effect on plant performance.
 Microclimate also influenced plant phenology, host ant abundance and density and phenology of neighboring host plants, which in turn affected oviposition and plant reproductive output.